As an Amazon Associate I earn from qualifying purchases.

 Aguachile, meaning “chile water,” is basically Mexican sashimi.
-Commonly done with shrimp, aguachile is a cousin of ceviche.
+Commonly done with shrimp, this aguachile recipe is basically a cousin of ceviche.

 Most often you will see it with raw shrimp, but I prefer it with the sorts of fish you see at a sushi bar, ideally tuna or yellowtail, which is what you see in the pictures.
 Yellowtail is also known as hamachi, and it may just be my favorite fish.
 I caught this one down in SoCal aboard the Pacific Mistress recently.